-From 1 January to 31 December 2023, the NBS received 36 mediation proposals for resolving disputes between consumers and banks, and one proposal for resolving a dispute between a consumer and a lessor.
-The parties accepted a total of 17 proposals.
+From 1 January to 31 March 2024, the NBS received seven mediation proposals for resolving disputes between consumers and banks, and one proposal for resolving a dispute between a consumer and a lessor.
+The parties accepted a total of four proposals.

-In the observed period, 17 mediation procedures were conducted to resolve disputes between consumers and banks, and one mediation procedure was conducted to resolve a dispute between a consumer and a lessor.
+In the observed period, four mediation procedures were conducted to resolve a dispute between consumers and banks.